Saman-hash/GitDemo2/README.md

 # Git Demo Repo
-This is a demo app for the Git course.
+This is a Demo repository

 ## Roadmap
 *Add new features